For many Christians, the word mysticism raises eyebrows.

 The false self is not “bad.”

-It’s simply the self we constructed to survive.
+It’s simply the self that we constructed to survive in a broken world.

 Mystics across centuries describe a season of disillusionment—a stripping away of spiritual ambition, certainty, and ego-driven religion.
-Scripture names this the wilderness.
-The tradition names it purification or the dark night.
+Scripture calls it the wilderness.
+The tradition calls it purification or the dark night.

-Union with God requires the surrender of the self that insists on being in charge.
+Union with God requires the surrender of the false self that insists on being in charge.

 Transformation of Perception